The Washington State University Tri-Cities Catalog

 395 Topics in History V 1-3 May be repeated for credit; cumulative maximum 6 credits.
 Analytical study of selected historical movements and events.
 Cooperative: Open to UI degree-seeking students.

-398 [DIVR] Women, Gender, and the History of the Un-West 3 The multicultural history of women in the west through women's literature, archives, and oral history.
+398 Women, Gender, and the History of the Un-West 3 The multicultural history of women in the west through women's literature, archives, and oral history.
 (Crosslisted course offered as HISTORY 398, WGSS 398.)

 399 [EQJS] LGBTQ+ History: Culture, Politics, and Social Change in the U.S. 3 History and theory of queer sexualities and gender identities in the United States including community development, politics and cultures.
 (Crosslisted course offered as HISTORY 399, WGSS 399.)